 Family versions require an annual fee of $90 to $180.

 Features packed into this excellent password management tool include a reliable password generator, username and password storage, secure sharing, and an intuitive user interface.
 It even has a built-in watchtower service designed to notify you of ongoing website breaches.

 The software’s digital wallet securely saves everything from logins and credit card information to sticky notes and network passwords.
 The developers are so confident in this tool’s security that they offered a $100,000 prize for anyone who could break it.

-1Password’s biggest drawback is the lack of a free version, as the service costs $4 a month when billed annually.
-This subscription not only allows you to sync everything locally, but sync your info between computers too via Dropbox, iCloud, or another convenient method.
+1Password’s biggest drawback is the lack of a free version, as the service costs $3 a month when billed annually, though you can try both the regular and family versions free for 30 days.
+This subscription not only allows you to sync everything locally but also to sync your info between computers via Dropbox, iCloud, or another convenient method.

 The availability of a family plan covering up to five PCs for $5 a month is a nice touch.

 Keeper Security offers a range of password solutions for enterprise, business, family, and personal use.
 It’s one of the most scalable password managers currently available.

 This password manager uses two-factor authentication and secure file storage to keep your information protected.
 It also provides many practical features that personal users will appreciate.
 These include version history, which can restore previous versions of your records as needed if something goes wrong.
 It provides emergency password access for five different contacts.